 In this devastating, scathing, penetrating analysis of our world’s vulnerability to self-inflicted existential crises, Micheal O’Siadhail is revealed as the poet, prophet, pastor, preacher par excellence of our time and for our time.
 Desire is a revolutionary call to care.
 It is a juggernaut flattening our negligence, our greed, our passivity, our stupidity.
 Can we meet, in time, his magisterial challenge to redeem our ecocidal mania?
 His deep-set faith in humanity’s desire and need to dwell in love, in respect for God’s creation and one another opens the door that lets hope in.~Mary McAleese, President of Ireland 1997–2011

-In this superb collection, Micheal O'Siadhail once again sees poetry as a revelatory form of knowledge which offers insights not otherwise available into the world in which we live.
+In this superb collection, Micheal O'Siadhail once again sees poetry as a revelatory form of knowledge which offers otherwise unavailable insights into the world in which we live.
 He connects Covid-19, the destruction of the planet, and capitalism in the digital age, and looks at desire across these intersectional contexts.
-He sees the desire for success and power as culpable, but also envisages desire as a positive way through the current morass to a better political, social and ethical world: 'What desire will shape a world we're left'.
-As is typical of O'Siadhail, this is achieved through a dazzling array of rhyme schemes and evocative language.~Eugene O'Brien, Associate Professor and Head of the Department of English Language and Literature, Mary immaculate College, Limerick
+He sees the desire for success and power as culpable, but also envisages desire as a positive way through the current morass to a better political, social and ethical world: 'What desire will shape a world we're left?'
+As is typical of O'Siadhail, this is achieved through a dazzling array of rhyme schemes and evocative language.~Eugene O'Brien, Professor of English Literature and Theory at Mary Immaculate College and director of the MIC Institute for Irish Studies at the University of Limerick

 These timely poems capture the multiple challenges of our times with keen insight and lively passion.
 O’Siadhail’s vision is a haunting plea to awaken to compassionate realignment with the living Earth community.
-His skillful entanglement of grave urgency and creative hope makes this compelling–indeed, required—reading.~Mary Evelyn Tucker, Co-director Yale Forum on Religion and Ecology Co-author, Journey of the Universe
+His skillful entanglement of grave urgency and creative hope makes this compelling—indeed, required—reading.~Mary Evelyn Tucker, co-director of the Yale Forum on Religion and Ecology and co-author of Journey of the Universe

 Micheal O’Siadhail is an Irish poet who belongs to the world—his pellucid work speaks out of rich tradition, profound faith, and a deep intellectual passion.
 It is work that we need to face the most challenging issues of our time.
 His capacity to create beauty out of the despair and loneliness of the pandemic allows us all a language to speak of our courage and love.
 This is poetry as the highest art, breath into song.~Laurie Zoloth, Margaret E. Burton Professor of Religion and Ethics, University of Chicago, author of May We Make the World?: Gene Drives, Malaria and the Future of Nature

 In Desire, Micheal O’Siadhail presents us with four epic poems that are stunning in their sweep.
 With his keen eye for detail, O’Siadhail paints a vivid portrait of humanity reminiscent of Dante’s circles of hell.
-Like a modern day Jeremiah, this poet with the voice of a prophet, rails against the greed, self-indulgence, and carelessness that threaten life on Earth.
+Like a modern day Jeremiah, this poet with the voice of a prophet rails against the greed, self-indulgence, and carelessness that threaten life on Earth.
 In so doing, the tapestry he weaves incorporates economics, politics, big business, instant gratification, social media, privacy, depletion of resources, climate change, democracy, and capitalism.
 The poems are comprehensive, exhaustive, and completely relevant in their contemporary-ness.
 Yet, they are grounded in history and anchored in biblical references.
-He gleans deep lessons from the pandemic that hovers over all four poems.
-And in the end, he uplifts us with the redemptive love of his God.~Georgette F. Bennett, Founder and President of the Tanenbaum Center for Interreligious Understanding and co-author of Religicide: Confronting the Roots of Anti-Religious Violence
+O'Siadhail gleans deep lessons from the pandemic that hovers over all four poems.
+And in the end, he uplifts us with the redemptive love of his God.~Georgette F. Bennett, founder and president of the Tanenbaum Center for Interreligious Understanding and co-author of Religicide: Confronting the Roots of Anti-religious Violence